Alexander Stirling Calder

 Introduction

-Alexander Stirling Calder (January 11, 1870 – January 7, 1945) was an American sculptor and teacher.
-He was the son of sculptor Alexander Milne Calder and the father of sculptor Alexander (Sandy) Calder.
-His best-known works are George Washington as President on the Washington Square Arch in New York City, the Swann Memorial Fountain in Philadelphia, and the Leif Eriksson Memorial in Reykjavík, Iceland.
+Alexander Stirling Calder (January 11, 1870 – January 7, 1945) was an American sculptor and art teacher.
+He won a silver medal at the World's Fair of 1904 for his statue of Philip François Renault and led the sculpture program for the 1915 Panama-Pacific Exposition after the death of Karl Bitter.
+His notable works include the Samuel Gross statue, George Washington on the Washington Square Arch in New York City, the Swann Memorial Fountain in Philadelphia, the Depew Memorial Fountain in Indianapolis, and the Leif Erikson Memorial in Reykjavík, Iceland.

 Wikidata identifier